hphelion/documentation/commercial/GA1/commercial.vlan-providernetwork.md

 		export OVERCLOUD_CODN_HTTPS_PROXY=http://16.85.88.10:8080
 		export OVERCLOUD_FIXED_RANGE_CIDR=172.0.100.0/24

-3. Create the baremetal.csv with the required number of nodes and specify the
-mac&#095;address,ipmi&#095;user,ipmi&#095;password,ipmi&#095;address,no&#095;of&#095;cpus,memory&#095;MB,diskspace&#095;GB

-	For example

-    	78:e7:d1:22:5d:58,administrator,password,192.168.11.1,12,32768,2048
-    	78:e7:d1:22:52:9b,administrator,password,192.168.11.6,12,16384,900

-4. Modify the `dhcp_agent.ini` configuration.
+3. Modify the `dhcp_agent.ini` configuration.

- 	* **Overcloud** - Edit the `tripleo/hp_passthrough/overcloud_neutron_dhcp_agent.json` file to add the parameter settings as defined in the following example and change the dns servers specific to your environment.
+ 	* **Overcloud** - Edit the `tripleo/hp_passthrough/overcloud_neutron_dhcp_agent.json` file to add the parameter settings as defined in the following example and change the DNS servers specific to your environment.

 			{"dhcp_agent":
 			  {"config":